Nain6246/DSA-Binary-tree-in-c--/README.md

 Functions :  <br>
      insert new node   <br>
      find it is root node or not  , <br>
-     depth of the node  ,
+     depth of the node  ,  <br>
-     it is binary tree or not  ,
+     it is binary tree or not  ,  <br>
-     in order tranversal (left,root,right) for display all data   , pre order tranversal (root,left,right) for display all data   , post order tranversal (left,right,root) for display all data   , passing address of node is leaf node or not   , height of the tree   ,
+     in order tranversal (left,root,right) for display all data   ,  <br>
+     pre order tranversal (root,left,right) for display all data   , <br>
+     post order tranversal (left,right,root) for display all data   , <br>
+     passing address of node is leaf node or not   , <br>
+     height of the tree   , <br>
-     minimum value in tree return adddress of node , delete node in tree by using integer value
+     minimum value in tree return adddress of node , <br>
+     delete node in tree by using integer value  <br>